If you want to learn about commercial real estate, you’ve come to the right place.

 Finding commercial real estate that is listed for sale can be challenging for the reasons discussed above.
 If you want to find commercial real estate for sale, then hiring a reputable commercial real estate broker is a great way to get access to the private marketing channels and email lists commonly used to market commercial properties.
 Usually, commercial real estate for sale will go through these private channels first, before hitting any publicly available commercial real estate listing sites.

 Here are some popular commercial real estate listing website where you can browse commercial real estate that is actively and publicly listed for sale:

 How To Find Commercial Real Estate For Lease

 Finding commercial real estate for lease is also not always a straightforward process.
-Usually, starting with a good commercial real estate leasing broker in the area where you want to lease is a logical first step.
+Typically, starting with a good commercial real estate leasing broker in the area where you want to lease is a logical first step.
 For smaller commercial properties, you may be able to drive around buildings and look for “for lease” signs as well.
-In addition to the for sale websites listed above, which also have for lease properties, there are also smaller listing websites that can be used to find commercial real estate for lease:
+In addition to the for-sale websites listed above, which also have for lease properties, there are also smaller listing websites that can be used to find commercial real estate for lease: